laradumps/laradumps-docs/docs/debug/laravel.md

 You can use the `table()` method to display dumps in a table with a built-in search bar.

-To build a table, you can pass an instace of an Elloquent Model or any `iterable $data` as the first argument.
+To build a table, you can pass an instace of an Eloquent Model or any `iterable $data` as the first argument.
 Next, you may add an optional `string $name` for the table name.

 ```php{5}
 use App\Models\User;